tdombui/ganbatte/documentation/twilio-compliance-verification-checklist-2025-07-03.md

 ### 2. **Consent Language Next to the Action**
 - ✅ Consent text appears directly next to the checkbox
-- ✅ Language: "I agree to receive SMS messages from GanbattePM for delivery updates and service notifications.
+- ✅ Language: "I agree to receive SMS messages from Zukujet for delivery updates and service notifications.
 Message & data rates may apply.
 Reply STOP to unsubscribe."
 - ✅ Includes message rate disclosure and STOP instructions
 - ✅ Clear purpose explanation (delivery updates and service notifications)
-- ✅ Branded with "GanbattePM" name
+- ✅ Branded with "Zukujet" name

 ### 3. **Links to Privacy Policy and Terms**
 - ✅ Both links visible in footer on all pages